Requirements Coverage-Guided Minimization for Natural Language Test Cases: Related Work

-\textbf{Search-based approaches} formulate the minimization problem as an optimization task and utilize metaheuristic algorithms (e.g., genetic algorithms, simulated annealing) to explore the space of possible test subsets.
-These methods are capable of balancing multiple conflicting objectives, such as minimizing the number of test cases while maximizing fault detection capability and maintaining requirement coverage.
+\textbf{Search-based approaches} formulate the minimization problem as an optimization task and utilize metaheuristic algorithms (e.g., GA, simulated annealing) to explore the space of possible test subsets.
+These methods can balance multiple conflicting objectives, such as minimizing the number of test cases while maximizing fault detection capability and maintaining requirement coverage.
 Hemmati et al.~\cite{hemmati2013achieving} applied a search algorithm that minimizes test suites based on model-derived test case similarity.
 Similarly, Zhang et al.\cite{zhang2019uncertainty} proposed UncerTest, a model-based test case minimization framework that leverages multi-objective search algorithms, including NSGA-II, MOCell\cite{nebro2009mocell}, and SPEA2~\cite{zitzler2001spea2}.
 ATM~\cite{pan2023atm} is a black-box TSM approach that combines test code similarity analysis with evolutionary search.
-It represents test code using Abstract Syntax Trees and employs Genetic Algorithm and Non-Dominated Sorting Genetic Algorithm II~\cite{meyarivan2002fast} as the underlying evolutionary algorithms.
-Furthermore, LTM~\cite{DBLP:journals/tse/PanGB24} leverages LLMs (CodeBERT, UniXcoder, and CodeLlama) to compute similarity between test cases and employs a Genetic Algorithm to search for an optimal subset of test cases under a fixed budget.
+It represents test code using Abstract Syntax Trees and employs GA and Non-Dominated Sorting Genetic Algorithm II~\cite{meyarivan2002fast} as the underlying evolutionary algorithms.
+Furthermore, LTM~\cite{DBLP:journals/tse/PanGB24} leverages LLMs (CodeBERT, UniXcoder, and CodeLlama) to compute similarity between test cases and employs a GA to search for an optimal subset of test cases under a fixed budget.
 MORE+~\cite{marchetto2017combining} is a multi-objective TSM approach that uses NSGA-II to optimize structural, functional, and cost-related objectives, aiming to enhance fault detection while reducing redundancy and execution time.
 Although typically more computationally intensive than greedy and clustering approaches, search-based techniques support multiple minimization objectives and often achieve better performance for TSM.